masterofobzene/CollectionCurator-script/README.md

 * Check the *input folders* before deleting them.
 The script is far from perfection and some pictures you might like might be missed.
 * The script doesn't like paths with double quotes, so I made the script remove them automatically if it finds them in your source path.
 * Removal of metadata is done to the output files only.
-* Your source files are left untouched.
-Delete them when you are sure you have all you want.
 * I didn't make the "dest_dir" input to be requested by the script since most people will have to configure this path just one time.
 * Are you a pro? want to give advise/fix or upgrade the script? use the issues section and be humble.
 * Renaming one .jpg picture inside a folder as "folder.jpg" makes it a "folder image" AKA "folder thumbnail"; very useful on Windows 10. (stupid MS removed them in 11).